marcoalopez/GrainSizeTools/DOCS/getting_started.md

 *Figure X. The q-q plot of the test dataset.
 Note that the distribution of apparent grain sizes deviates from the logarithmic at the ends*.

-Regarding the q-q plot, if the points fall right onto the reference line, it means that the grain size values are lognormally or approximately lognormally distributed.
-The Shapiro-Wilk test will return two different values, the test statistic and a p-value.
-The Shapiro-Wilk test, as put in GST script, considers the distribution to be lognormally distributed when the p-value is greater than 0.05.
-The q-q plot has the advantage over the Shapiro-Wilk test that it shows where the distribution deviates from the lognormal distribution.
+The Shapiro-Wilk test will return two different values, the test statistic and the p-value.
+This test considers the distribution to be lognormally distributed when the p-value is greater than 0.05.
+The q-q plot is a visual test that when the points fall right onto the reference line it means that the grain size values are lognormally distributed.
+The q-q plot has the advantage over the Shapiro-Wilk test that it shows where the distribution deviates from lognormality.

 > 👉 To know more about the q-q plot see https://serialmentor.com/dataviz/